kach/nearley/README.md

     | number "/" number {% ([first, _, second]) => first / second %}
 ```

-There're several built-in postprocessors for the most common scenarios:
+There are several built-in postprocessors for the most common scenarios:

 - `id` - returns the first element of the `data` array.
 Useful for single-element arrays: `foo -> bar {% id %}`
-- `arrpush` - joins an array and the last element.
-Useful for recursive definitions of sequences: `foo -> bar | foo bar {% arrpush %}`
 - `nuller` - returns null.
 Useful for unimportant rules: `space -> " " {% nuller %}`

 ### Target languages

-By default, `nearleyc` compiles grammar to JavaScript.
+By default, `nearleyc` compiles your grammar to JavaScript.
 You can also choose CoffeeScript or TypeScript by adding `@preprocessor coffee` or `@preprocessor typescript` at the top of your grammar file.

 Remember to write postprocessors in the same language.
 They are preserved as-is.

-If you would like to support a different language, feel free to file a PR!

 ### Charsets

-You can use valid RegExp charsets in a rule:
+You can use valid RegExp charsets in a rule (unless you're using a [tokenizer](#tokenizers)):

     not_a_letter -> [^a-zA-Z]